 Enrolling as a Qualified Provider

 The following table lists IHCP providers that can apply to become certified as qualified providers (QPs) for the PE process.
-As indicated, certain specialties are limited to making PE determinations for pregnant women only.
+As indicated, certain specialties are limited to making PE determinations for the Pregnant Women aid category (PEPW coverage) only.

 |Acute care hospital||Type 01, specialty 010||All|